dazkool223/100daysofweb3/README.md

 Day 10 : Added toggle for navigation bar for mobile devices p2\
 Day 11 : Adjustments with the navbar\
 Day 12 : Discovered twitter API and github actions
+Day 13 : Auto tweet functionality whenever a git push is executed